 A perennial powerhouse in several sports, the University of Tennessee fields eighteen men's and women's NCAA Division I intercollegiate teams and is home to more than 500 student-athletes.
 The Vols and Lady Vols play as members of the highly competitive Southeastern Conference.

 Our student-athletes are committed to a culture of excellence, both on and off the field.
 They posted a record performance in the classroom for the fall 2013 semester, finishing with a cumulative GPA of 3.02.

-Since 1987, twenty-three UT sports teams have been crowned NCAA champions, including the Lady Vols basketball team and track and field team, and the Vols football, track and field, cross country, and swimming and diving teams.
+Twenty-three UT teams have won national championships, including the Lady Vols basketball team and track and field team, and the Vols football, track and field, cross country, and swimming and diving teams.

 Community service is integral to the Volunteer spirit.
 Each year, our student-athletes give back, whether visiting patients at East Tennessee Children's Hospital, playing games with the Boys & Girls Club at the annual April Play Day, helping construct houses with Habitat for Humanity, or reading to children with the Knox County Read With Me program.

 The athletic achievements of our teams are showcased in the award-winning athletic facilities located throughout the campus.
-From Neyland Stadium and Thompson-Boling Arena, to Barksdale Stadium, Lindsey Nelson Stadium, and the recently renovated Sherri Parker Lee Stadium and Jones Aquatic Center, these facilities echo a dedication to quality that is synonymous with the Volunteer tradition.
+From Neyland Stadium and Thompson-Boling Arena, to Barksdale Stadium, Lindsey Nelson Stadium, Sherri Parker Lee Stadium, and Allan Jones Aquatic Center, these facilities echo a dedication to quality that is synonymous with the Volunteer tradition.

 The following traditional songs are performed by the UT Pride of the Southland Band (mp3 format):